-This post contains conversation between a shopkeeper/ salesman and a customer while buying following three items:
+This post contains conversation between a shopkeeper/ salesman and a customer while buying following four items:

 - Grocery, and

 - Vegetables and fruits (this one involves negotiation of price)

 In the conversations below, the two main characters have been color-coded for ease of browsing, and descriptions outside the conversation have been enclosed in brackets.

 Image by Unsplash